How Legal Professionals Can Get Involved in Animal Law

 - Start an animal law group with other legal professionals.

 - Consider writing an article for your local newspaper, local bar journal, or animal law journal.
-Journals include Animal Law Review, Journal of Animal Law and Ethics and Journal of Animal Law.
+Journals include Animal Law Review, Mid-Atlantic Journal and Journal of Animal Law.

 - Get involved with your local law school.